20 Different Types of Snakes in Delaware

 Queen snakes are rather small, growing to a maximum length of three feet.

-They can be gray, brown, or olive green in color, with two cream-colored or yellowish stripes running along their lengths and occasionally several other dark stripes.
+They can be gray, brown, or olive green, with two cream-colored or yellowish stripes running along their lengths and occasionally several other dark stripes.

 These types of snakes in Delaware are frequently mistaken for garters.